Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

   --- I have used google colab for this section, I also have placed the notebook which I used in the repo but I recommend you to follow along from here before dive into the notebook.
    ```
 %%bash
-git clone (the url of the repository which contains the modified darknet repo.)
+git clone (the url of the repository which contains the modified darknet repo.
+Or simply mount to your googdrive and use from there.)
 cd darknet
 make
  ```